pwitcher/petewitcher-techwriter.com/content/_index.md

 ## Welcome
-I'm a technical writer and I created this site using [Hugo](https://gohugo.io/) and [github pages](https://pages.github.com/) to learn about static sites and CI/CD.
+Hi, I'm a technical writer and I created this site using [Hugo](https://gohugo.io/) and [github pages](https://pages.github.com/) to learn about static sites and CI/CD, and to demonstrate my writing skills and technical expertise.

+Potential employers often ask tech writers for public writing samples so they can assess writers' skills and abilities.
+But what if a tech writer's job involves editing an existing knowledge base more than writing entire documents?
+Or maybe they collaborate with multiple writers on projects, or their work can be edited by other writers on other teams?
+Sometimes the work a tech writer has been doing for months or years, while valid and of good quality, may not suitably represent their skills and abilities to a hiring manager.
+So in order to have writing samples that demonstrate my style, ability, and expertise, I created this site and some relevant projects, then wrote blog posts and procedures to support them.